syahmina1819254/GroupC/README.md

 User can view donation detail that has been made which is the date and the organisation.

 *3. Payment gateway.*
-After users choose the organisation that they want to donate, user will proceed to payment where they can choose which method they want to use from the payment option such as online banking and debit or credit card.
+After users choose the organisation that they want to donate, user will choose which payment  method they want to use from the payment option such as online banking and debit or credit card.

 *4. List of Organisation.*
 User can view the detail of organisation which is about the organisation and the purpose of donation